ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

    in the free module variables of ``dependency`` and each ``m`` in ``signature m``.

-A single module or signature in an uninstantiated mixed library can be typechecked with ``ghc -c`` by specifying only that module name.
+A single module in an uninstantiated mixed library can be typechecked with ``ghc -c`` by specifying only that module name.
 (this motivates the "redundant" specification of requirements in ``this-unit-id``; it's not redundant when compiling with ``ghc -c``!)
+Signatures must always be compiled at once using ``ghc --make-sigs`` which takes signatures as its arguments; this operation is also responsible for determining that the dependencies are well-typed.  (``ghc --make`` calls this operation implicitly.)

 For compiling a mixed library instantiated with module substitution ``ModuleSubst``, the only difference is ``-this-unit-id`` now takes a ``UnitId``